Burial Insurance After A Stroke: How Recovery Time Matters

 Premium Prices: Not all plans are priced the same, and each company sets its own pricing.
 As always, try to get the lowest cost plan available.

-Independent: An independent agency represents products from several life insurance companies, allowing them to shop multiple plans on behalf of their customers.
-They are not chained to just one carrier.
-This is of tremendous benefit to the consumer and will save you time and money.
+Insurance Agency: An insurance agency can represent several products from many life insurance companies, allowing them to shop for multiple plans on behalf of their customers.
+This tremendously benefits the consumer and will save you time and money.

 Why Work with Willamette Life?

-Willamette Life is an independent agency that specializes in burial insurance.
+Willamette Life is a life insurance agency that specializes in burial insurance.
 We can help you find the best coverage for the lowest price, even with severe health concerns.

 Final expense insurance is all we do, which allows us to put our energy and resources into being experts in this field.
-We represent several carriers to allow us the best opportunity to find you the coverage you want and need.
+We represent several carriers to allow us the best opportunity to find you the coverage you are looking for.

 The Basics Of Burial Insurance

 Burial life insurance is a whole life insurance policy designed to cover someone’s funeral expenses.
 While this is intended, there are no requirements for what the money needs to be spent on.

 Policy amounts are available from $2,000 to $40,000.
 With the average funeral between $8,000 – $12,000, these policies provide enough money for what they are intended to cover.

 Four permanent benefits determine whether a policy is considered whole life insurance.